yx-chen-ust/EditInfinity/README.md

 EditInfinity excels in background preservation, text alignment.
 </p>

 ## 🔥🔥🔥 If you encounter any problems with the paper or code reproduction, feel free to submit an issue.
-I will respond within 24 hours.
 * Alternatively, you can also reach me at ychenqa@connect.ust.hk

 ## 🚀 Updates!!